 The beauty of Antarctica, cleanest air in the world, majestic and often colorful icebergs, glaciers, and wildlife — on the sea, on land and in the air.

 Departures operate from late October to late February.
 Polar Latitudes’ website has a great summary of the highlights of going in October-November vs December-January vs February-March.

 Arranged forward on all five passenger decks, all are designated suites as even the smallest have a sitting area with a sofa bed (suitable for a third person) and chair.
 Size begins at 220 and 260 square feet, with penthouse suites 325 sq. ft. and the owner’s suite 385 feet, the latter two categories located on the highest Penthouse deck.
 Veranda and Penthouse deck accommodations have private balconies.
 Suites on lowest deck have portholes rather than windows.

 Apart from the forward observation lounge high up on the Penthouse Deck, all public spaces are located aft.
-Two lounges, one with an adjacent library and the other for social gatherings and expedition staff talks; restaurant on lowest deck; an outdoor deck with café and bar on Veranda Deck.
+Two lounges, one with an adjacent library (see photo below) and the other for social gatherings and expedition staff talks; restaurant on lowest deck; an outdoor deck with café and bar on Veranda Deck.
 Promenade deck has a narrow wraparound walking path.